Agglomerative Hierarchical Clustering (AHC)

 Agglomerative Hierarchical Clustering (AHC) is one of the most popular clustering methods.
 Available in Excel using the XLSTAT statistical software.

-Agglomerative Hierarchical Clustering (AHC) is a classification method which has the following advantages:
+Agglomerative Hierarchical Clustering (AHC) is a clustering (or classification) method which has the following advantages:

 - It works from the dissimilarities between the objects to be grouped together.
 A type of dissimilarity can be suited to the subject studied and the nature of the data.

 - One of the results is the dendrogram which shows the progressive grouping of the data.
 It is then possible to gain an idea of a suitable number of classes into which the data can be grouped.

 How does Agglomerative Hierarchical Clustering work

 Agglomerative Hierarchical Clustering (AHC) is an iterative classification method whose principle is simple.

 - The process starts by calculating the dissimilarity between the N objects.